Search thousands of experiments by organism, technique, biological source, author…

 This manual presents NAVi, describes how to use the web application, and illustrates features with examples.
 We recommend that you read it carefully, and refer to it for future reference.

 Last updated: 31 May 2018.

 NAVi is data portal allowing to search, and visualize publicly available high-throughput sequencing data sets.
 The raw data were collected from public repositories, uniformly processed, and annotated using controlled vocabularies.

 A tour presenting the search and visualization features can be started by clicking the "Start the tour" button on the main portal or by clicking the following link: take the tour.

-The video below shows how to search for H3K27ac and FAIRE-seq data, then order, filter, and select experiments of interest.
+The video below shows how to search for high-quality H3K27ac and FAIRE-seq data, order and filter retrieved experiments, and select experiments of interest.

 H3K27ac is an epigenetic mark associated with active promoters and enhancers, and FAIRE-seq is a method for identifying open chromatin regions.